 We discuss the impacts on freshwater, information about freshwater in New Zealand, and solutions to improve freshwater quality.

 Who is involved?

-Mike Joy (BSc, MSc 1st class hons, PhD in Ecology) is a Senior Lecturer in Ecology and Environmental Science at the Ecology Group, Massey University.
+Mike Joy (BSc, MSc 1st class hons, PhD in Ecology) is a Senior Researcher at the Institute for Governance and Policy Studies at Victoria University of Wellington, New Zealand

-He researches and teaches freshwater ecology, especially freshwater fish ecology and distribution, ecological modelling bio-assessment and environmental science.
+He researches freshwater ecology, ecological modelling bio-assessment, freshwater policy, energy, economics and environmental science.

 We thank the numerous people who helped and inspired us for fresh water.